Highfivery/zero-spam-for-wordpress/readme.txt

 == Description ==

 **Why should your users prove that they're humans by filling out captchas?
-Let bots prove their not bots with the <a href="http://www.benmarshall.me/wordpress-zero-spam-plugin/" target="_blank">WordPress Zero Spam plugin</a>.**
+Let bots prove they're not bots with the <a href="http://www.benmarshall.me/wordpress-zero-spam-plugin/" target="_blank">WordPress Zero Spam plugin</a>.**

 WordPress Zero Spam blocks registration spam and spam in comments automatically without any additional config or setup.
-Just install, activate and enjoy a spam-free site.
+Just install, activate, and enjoy a spam-free site.

 Zero Spam was initially built based on the work by <a href="http://davidwalsh.name/wordpress-comment-spam" target="_blank">David Walsh</a>.